 There are a lot of senior executives who are kidding themselves.

-Over two decades ago, Fortune magazine carried a feature story on the subject, with the author concluding:
+Over three decades ago, Fortune magazine carried a feature story on the subject, with the author concluding:

 find much support for doing so inside or outside your company.
 If you run up